 Other diagnostic tests may be used, including:

-- liver function tests: a series of blood tests that measure levels of certain proteins and enzymes that the liver produces when it is healthy and when it is damaged
+- liver function tests: a series of blood tests that measure levels of certain proteins and enzymes the liver produces when it’s healthy and when it’s damaged

-- imaging tests: includes abdominal ultrasounds (using high-frequency sound waves to generate images of your internal organs), computed tomography (CT) scan, and/or magnetic resonance imaging (MRI) tests
+- imaging studies: includes abdominal ultrasounds (using high-frequency sound waves to generate images of your internal organs) or CT scans

-- liver biopsies: a small piece of liver tissue is removed for testing and microscopic examination
+- liver biopsies: small samples of liver tissue are removed for testing and microscopic examination

 The severity of jaundice in newborns is generally diagnosed with a blood test.
 A small blood sample is taken by pricking the infant’s toe.
 Your pediatrician will recommend treatment if the results indicate moderate to severe jaundice.

-The type of treatment your doctor recommends for jaundice depends on the underlying cause.
-Mild cases may go away without treatment.
-However, severe cases can eventually damage the brain.
-Your doctor will work at treating the cause of the jaundice, not the symptom itself.
-Once treatment begins, your yellow skin will likely diminish.
+Again, jaundice itself is not a disease but it’s a symptom of several possible underlying illnesses.
+The type of treatment your doctor recommends for jaundice depends on the cause of your jaundice.
+Your doctor will treat the cause of the jaundice, not the symptom itself.
+Once treatment begins, your yellow skin will likely return to its normal state.

-According to the American Liver Foundation, most jaundice cases in infants resolve within one to two weeks (American Liver Foundation, 2011).
+According to the American Liver Foundation, most jaundice cases in infants resolve within one to two weeks.

-Moderate jaundice is treated with phototherapy (light therapy) in the hospital or home to help remove excess bilirubin.
+Moderate jaundice is typically treated with phototherapy in the hospital or in the home to help remove excess bilirubin.

-Severe cases of jaundice are treated with blood transfusions (injections of donor blood) to remove bilirubin.
+Severe cases of jaundice are treated with blood transfusions to remove bilirubin.

 Jaundice usually clears up when the underlying cause is treated.
 Outlook depends on your overall condition.
-See your doctor right away to improve your chances of a quick recovery.
-Mild cases of jaundice in newborns tend to go away on their own without treatment and cause no lasting liver issues.
+See your doctor right away as jaundice may be a sign of a serious illness.
+Mild cases of jaundice in newborns tend to go away on their own without treatment, and cause no lasting liver issues.